eapost/A-Song-of-Ice-and-Fire-Graph/README.md

 # NetworkAnalysisAndVisualization
-This is a repository for the assignment with subject "Network Analysis and Visualization with R and igraph" in Social Network Analysis course of MSc in Business Analytics (AUEB).
+*Network Analysis and Visualization with R and igraph* assignment in *Social Network Analysis* course of MSc in Business Analytics (AUEB).

 # Problem: 'A Song of Ice and Fire' network